skip to main content

 Within the context of this policy, the following definitions apply:

-1. A La Carte Items – A variety of additional, approved and compliant food items that may be purchased to compliment school meals or meals brought from home.
+1. A La Carte Items – A variety of additional, approved, and compliant food items that may be purchased to complement school meals or meals brought from home.
 These extra purchases require funds to be available (on meal account or in hand) at the time of purchase.

 5. Meal Account – An account that is set up by parents to deposit money in to make payments for their student’s school meals.